Anon-Planet/thgtoa/guide.md

 -   Always use full disk encryption on those disks

--   **Use the manufacturer-provided tools to securely erase them if possible (see [Appendix K: Considerations for using external SSD drives]).**
+-   **Use the manufacturer-provided tools to securely erase them if possible.**

 -   Consider manually wiping data on them after use by doing a full decryption/encryption or filling them completely with random data.